saniauzma/Twitter_Kafka_Pyspark_ETL_Pipeline/README.md

 ```
 In this project I have used Twitter API V2, because it has the filtered stream endpoint that lets you filter real time stream of public tweets by applying a set of rules.
 For Example:

-rule 1: search for value "python" and tag "python"
+rule 1 - search for value "python" and tag "python".

-How a API response looks?
+How does an API response looks?

-[This Twitter API v2 data dictionary ](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/tweet) from API's Docs will illustrates the structure for the tweet object
+[This Twitter API v2 data dictionary ](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/tweet) from API's Docs will illustrates the structure for the tweet object.

 In this project I have filtered ‘root-level’ fields, such as ```id, text, and created_at```

-To learn more about filtered stream please refer Twitter API's [official Docs](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/introduction)
+To learn more about filtered stream please refer Twitter API's [official Docs](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/introduction).